Internship Position Description

 The program provides an opportunity for interns to gain hands-on experience and training by participating in the operation of the OC Crime Lab.
 Interns will be exposed to a variety of analytical tasks and will be directly supervised and mentored by working Forensic Scientists.

-Internships are primarily offered over the summer months and require 20 or more hours per week for 2 or more months.
-In addition to hours required for initial orientation and training, individual projects may require 60 - 80 hours to complete.
-Schedules may vary, depending on specific tasks and intern availability.
-Typically, hours can be scheduled between 8 a.m. - 5 p.m., Monday through Friday.
+Internships are primarily offered over the summer months, but can extend into the fall based on project and intern availability.
+Internships require 20 or more hours per week for 2 or more months.
+In addition to hours required for initial orientation and training, individual project hours greatly vary depending on specific tasks and intern availability.
+Typically, hours can be scheduled between 7 a.m. - 6 p.m., Monday through Friday.
 Applicants able to schedule the maximum hours/duration listed for the internship typically gain a more in-depth experience.

 Benefits Available to Intern

-Although this is an unpaid internship that does not lead to permanent employment, the position offers participants an excellent experience in working within a large, full-service forensic laboratory.
+Although this is an unpaid internship that does not lead to permanent employment or include employee benefits, the position offers participants an excellent experience in working within a large, full-service forensic laboratory.
 It also provides an opportunity for interns to explore career options, gain knowledge and skills that complement their academic studies, build resumes and network with professionals in the forensic science environment.

 The application process starts with the submission of a resume, cover letter or letter of interest and unofficial transcript(s) to Jane.Dawson@ocgov.com.
-All documents must be submitted via e-mail between November 1st and February 1st.
-Interviews will be scheduled in March for summer placement.
+All documents must be submitted via e-mail between November 1st and January 15th.
+Selected candidates will be interviewed by the project leader(s) and intern coordinator in February or March for summer placement.

 - The resume must include relevant scientific education, work experiences and community involvement.